ppiotrow/scalagen/README.md

 scalagen
 ========

-Scala actors toolkit to solve problems in scalable way using genetic agorithms
+Scala actors toolkit to solve problems in scalable way using genetic algorithms

+## Requirements
+* SBT >= 0.13